nseidm1/LoadingFragment/README.md

 public abstract int setInAnimation();
 public abstract int setOutAnimation();</pre></code>

-onCreateMainView is identicaly to onCreateView of a standard fragment. setIn and setOutAnimation return an int of the anim resource to use respectively for the in and out transition.
+onCreateMainView is identical to onCreateView of a standard fragment. setIn and setOutAnimation return an int of the anim resource to use respectively for the in and out transition.

 There are two public methods: